SciML/DiffEqGPU.jl/docs/src/tutorials/multigpu.md

 end
 ```

 Now each batch will run on separate GPUs.
-Thus we need to use the `batch_size`
+Thus, we need to use the `batch_size`
 keyword argument from the Ensemble interface to ensure there are multiple batches.
 Let's solve 40,000 trajectories, batching 10,000 trajectories at a time: